Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: INTRODUCTION

 \section{INTRODUCTION}

-Temporal logics, such as Linear Temporal Logic (LTL) and Computation Tree Logic (CTL), have been traditionally used as specification languages for digital circuits and computer programs \cite{baier2008principles}.
-Due to their expressivity, the availability of tools for verification and synthesis, and recent advances in abstraction techniques for dynamical systems, temporal logics have been increasing used as specification languages in robotics, biology, and autonomous driving applications.

-In this paper, we focus on Signal Temporal Logic (STL), which was introduced in \cite{maler2004monitoring} to monitor temporal properties of real-valued signals.
-STL is equipped with quantitative semantics, known as robustness, which assigns a real value to measure how much a signal satisfies a formula \cite{donze2010robust}.
-Using robustness, controlling a system from an STL specification can be formulated as an optimization problem.
-The STL robustness was used as a constraint in the optimization problems formulated in \cite{raman2014model} and \cite{sadraddini2015robust}.
-This optimization problem is solved using Mixed Integer Programming (MIP) in a Model Predictive Control (MPC) manner.
-In \cite{pant2017smooth}, \cite{haghighi2019control}, \cite{mehdipour2019arithmetic}, \cite{varnai2020robustness}, \cite{gilpin2020smooth} smooth approximations of STL robustness were proposed to enable the use of gradient-based methods.
-In these works, the STL robustness is directly used as an objective function to be maximized over control signals.
+Temporal logics, such as Linear Temporal Logic (LTL) and Computation Tree Logic (CTL) \cite{baier2008principles}, have been increasingly used as specification languages in robotics, biology, and autonomous driving applications.
+In this paper, we use Signal Temporal Logic (STL) \cite{maler2004monitoring}, which was originally developed to monitor temporal properties of real-valued signals.
+STL is equipped with both qualitative semantics, which measures whether a signal satisfies a formula, and quantitative semantics, known as robustness, which assigns a real value to measure how strongly a signal satisfies a formula \cite{donze2010robust}.
+Higher robustness scores indicate stronger satisfactions.
+Using robustness, controlling a system from an STL specification can be formulated as an optimization problem with robustness as a constraint, as a term in the objective function, or both.
+Such a problem can be solved using either Mixed Integer Programming (MIP) \cite{raman2014model}, \cite{sadraddini2015robust}, or gradient-based methods \cite{pant2017smooth, haghighi2019control,varnai2020robustness,gilpin2020smooth}.
 However, both MIP and gradient-based methods are computationally expensive, especially for high dimensional systems and long-horizon planning, which prevents real-time implementation.